15 Savings Challenges To Keep You Motivated

 There might also be some options that are easy to overlook.
-You might be able to cut back on your debt repayment, for example.
+For example, you might be able to cut back on your debt repayment.
 Rolling a credit card balance to a lower-interest card can mean lower monthly payments.

 Refinancing your student loans could mean spending less each month paying it down.